• Skip to primary navigation

 If you are looking for a substitute that will add a bit of flavor to your dish, then this might be the one for you.

-It is important to note that ripe olives are generally very bitter, whereas cherry tomatoes tend to be quite sweet.
+Note that ripe olives are generally very bitter, whereas cherry tomatoes tend to be quite sweet.

 The bitterness of ripe olives can result in you adding a bit more sugar if the taste is too strong for your liking.